hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Unlike EKS there is no way of specifying the node image version via Terraform so we use the Automatic upgrade channel set to node-image. this enables automatic node image upgrades outside of Terraform.
 Note Kubernetes patch, minor and major versions are controlled separately.
 Combining the automatic upgrade channel with a maintenance window gives us the ability to control when the upgrades take place.

 The module sets a default of a maintenance window of Tuesdays, Wednesdays and Thursdays between the hours of 10am and 4pm.
-The default maintenance window can be overwritten in the client side code, for an example please visit the [central documentation](https://gitlab.b2b.regn.net/kubernetes/kubernetes-core/-/blob/master/README.md).
+The default maintenance window can be overwritten in the client side code, for an example please visit the [RSG Kubernetes Documentation](https://legendary-doodle-a57ed2c8.pages.github.io/).

 #### System Node Group